 It was in this context where the first experiments of dynamic structures were born, and where we began to design our exhibition pavilion.
 We have therefore tried to answer the questions we asked ourselves using the tools at our disposal.
 On one hand, we had the possibility to realize a physical prototype, on the other hand, a scenario in VR.
 Each of the two experiments could potentially lead us to experiencing the feeling of moving in a moving architecture.

 Even if there isn’t today an instrument that allows us to design, in virtual reality, kinetic architectures, we have decided to accept the challenge and to opt for the VR environment.
-By creating an ad-hoc tool we would be able to experiment with different options, and realizing – following our parametric approach – a family of possible solutions, themselves refinable in terms of shape and movements.
+By creating an ad-hoc tool we would be able to experiment with different options, and realize – following our parametric approach – a family of possible solutions, themselves refinable in terms of shape and movements.

 Moreover, inside the virtual environment, we would have the possibility to control a variable fundamental for our architectures in movement: time.

 Understanding how time works, how it can be manipulated or even stoped was of great interest to the writer Lewis Carroll.
 An excellent example would be the clock of the professor in Sylvie and Bruno (the third and last book of the writer) – by turning its hands backwards, you can turn time backwards.
 It is an archaic idea of a time machine, and just what we could use.

 From these premises the idea took shape of creating a virtual laboratory where we could experience variable forms and where we could control the time parameter, to study the logic of movement as a function of changes in the surrounding environment.

 With our special clock, we could move time back and forth to simulate the variations between day and night, weather behavior or the succession of seasons.